-If you’ve launched a new business, help is at hand.
+If you’ve launched a new business or become self-employed, help is at hand.
 Government support such as grants, low-cost business advice and mentoring will help you get off the ground.

 Help from the government shouldn’t be mistaken for free money.
 If your business is still young, most government assistance focuses on building your skills and knowledge, and linking you with advisors and networks.

 There are many free or low-cost opportunities available if you’re in the early stage of business.

 The more fully formed your business idea is, the more help you’ll be able to get.
 Whether you’re self-employed, own or run a business, it’s a good idea to do some business planning before you approach any advisors, mentors and funding officers.

 If a company claims to be able to help you get grants, do your research first.
 Try the Commerce Commission for information on bogus grant-finders.